-Your baby can’t tell you when he’s having trouble pooping.
-So it’s easy for parents to misunderstand constipation and how it affects their little ones.
-But a few basic facts about your baby’s digestion can help you keep things in perspective.
+It’s easy for parents to misunderstand constipation and how it affects a baby.
+They can’t tell you if they’re having problems pooping.
+A few basic facts about your baby’s digestion can help you keep things in perspective.

 Can Few Poops Still Be Normal?